 Buffalo Bill Days is rooted in local history, part of which makes Golden such a unique city in Colorado.
 The original event dates back to the 1940’s as a trail ride up to Buffalo Bill’s gravesite on Lookout Mountain.
 The celebration has expanded over the years and evolved into a beloved community experience including many exciting activities for the whole family.

-The weekend kicks off with a Golf Tournament at Applewood Golf Course followed by a multi-day Arts & Crafts Festival featuring local Entertainment and Food Vendors, Parade, Muttin Bustin, and the ever-popular Car Show.
-This event is free to the public and open to all who want to join and honor the City of Golden.
+The weekend kicks off with a Golf Tournament at Applewood Golf Course followed by a multi-day Arts & Crafts Festival featuring local Entertainment and Food Vendors, Parade, and Muttin Bustin, This event is free to the public and open to all who want to join and honor the City of Golden.
 You can learn more about these events on our Activities page.

 Buffalo Bill Days continue to carry on western traditions through an all-volunteer committee dedicated to preserving the history that Golden is so richly born from.
-As a nonprofit, the committee gives back through philanthropic endeavors such as a Golden High School scholarship program.
-Financial assistance is also supported through the help of the Golden Civic Foundation, Golden Backpack Program, and the Christian Action Guild.
+As a nonprofit, our profits are given back to the community through philanthropic endeavors such as a Golden High School scholarship program.

 Buffalo Bill’s history with Golden began at a young age, when in 1860 he as a 14-year-old worked through here as a junior driver for the Central Overland California & Pike’s Peak Express Company, a subsidiary of Russell, Majors & Waddell that historians more generally give him credit for working for.
 The reason he was here was to make money for his family after his father died in 1857 in part from complications from pro-slavery belligerents beating and stabbing him, as the family was abolitionist.
 Cody could do this work because he was rather large for a 14-year-old boy.
 His route took him through Golden and up Mt.
 Vernon Canyon, which is how he would’ve become first acquainted with Lookout Mountain.
 Cody would’ve worked through here for a few weeks of maybe a couple months late in 1860, possibly beginning on October 12, 1860 when the firm’s mountain line opened.
 The company’s local office was at the Miners Hotel at today’s northeast corner of 11th and Washington, where Cody may well have met Edward Berthoud, son-in-law of the hotel proprietor (Berthoud’s wife Helen might well have served him too, being one of the hotel staff).
 The firm later hired Berthoud to survey potential routes in the mountains.
 It was often called by the initials “C.O.C. & P.P.” which some had fun saying it stood for Clear Outta Cash & Poor Pay.